hauptem/F5-Multisite-Dashboard/README.md

 - TMOS 17.x series (all versions)

 ### Other Limitations
-- DNS resolution only supports IPv4 PTR lookups
+- DNS resolution only supports IPv4 PTR lookups at this time

 ## Performance

 **Scalability:**
-- Tested with 500+ pools per site
+- Tested with 500+ pools per site on a lab grade VE
-- Tested with 1000+ pool members
+- Tested with 1000+ pool members on a lab grade VE

 **Resource Usage:**
 - ~2MB memory per dashboard instance